Sunday, February 8, 2026

 Goldenrod needs to be in more gardens!
 Its late summer and fall blooms are very important to resident and migrating pollinators such as the Monarch butterfly.
 Yet, its message of positivity doesn’t always reach the gardeners.
 Instead, a fear of aggressive behavior (and the ridiculously inaccurate assumption that it contributes to allergies) keeps people from using it in designed landscapes.

 A new trial garden report for goldenrod was released recently by Mt.
 Cuba Center as part of their ongoing efforts to evaluate native plants for gardens.
 This is their sixteenth report and two more are in-progress.
-These 3-year trials focus on the Mid-Atlantic region, but many of the species on their trials are native to Georgia as well.
+These 3-year trials focus on the Mid-Atlantic region, but many of the species in their trials are native to Georgia as well.

 I have written about some good goldenrods for Georgia in 2011 and again about a particularly available species in 2023.